 Collective images can shape public perception of what Africa was, is and could become in the future.
 According to the postcolonial visionary Édouard Glissant (1928-2011), these different “Africas” can be described as a technological web of relationships which extend far beyond the physical boundaries of the continent.
 In this sense, Africa is not so much a vision as it is a relational category which can comprise any number of contradictory possibilities.
 Yet how did these Africas originate?
-Based on science, technology and postcolonial studies, one can argue that cultural techniques play an important role in the creation of such imaginary entities.
+Based on science, technology and post-colonial studies, it is evident that cultural techniques are influential in constructing collective concepts.

 Artistic director: Julien McHardy (NL); Research director: Richard Rottenburg (DE); Curators: Marion Louisgrand Sylla (SN), Julien McHardy (NL), Fiona Rankin-Smith (ZA), Philipp Ziegler (DE); Advisory curators: Elvira Dyangani Ose (GB), Neo Muyanga (ZA)